MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/6-dependency-management.md

 This file *should be committed* to your repository and why is that?

 Well, for one it *guarantees exact installs*.
 Remember how in a `package.json` you define patterns for what type of installs you need like a patch, minor or major version?
-Patterns aren't very exact, you wouldn't know if you installed for example version `1.4` or `1.5` with a `1.x` pattern.
+Patterns aren't very exact, you wouldn't know if you installed, for example,  version `1.4` or `1.5` with a `1.x` pattern.
 Why do I need to know that exactly?
-Imagine you have a scenario where you specify `1.x` and you at the time where using `1.2` and a new version `1.4` was released of that library that ended up breaking your code.
-Someone else installing your app will get a non functioning app at that point.
+Imagine you have a scenario where you specify `1.x` and you at the time were using `1.2` and a new version `1.4` was released of that library that ended up breaking your code.
+Someone else installing your app will get a non-functioning app at that point.
 But, if there's a `package-lock.json` file stating `1.2` was used then `1.2` will be installed.
 So who cares about this behavior?
 The answer is people using your app/tool and CI, continuous integration tools.

 It's important to understand how it's used and *what file* decides when an install operation is carried out.
 It works like this, if the `package.json` and what's in the `package-lock.json` agrees on semantic rule level, i.e the pattern says for example `1.x` in `package.json` and `package-lock.json` specifies that `1.4` is installed then `1.4` would be installed.
 However, if the `package.json` has been updated to let's say `1.8.x` then `package-lock.json` would not be obeyed and version and at least `1.8.0` would be installed, or higher patch version if available.